diophung/dotnet/ConstVsStaticReadonly/README.md

 # Difference betwen *static readonly* and *const* #

 ##Intro

-There is an interesting question here on [Stackoverflow](http://stackoverflow.com/questions/755685/c-static-readonly-vs-const/756010#756010 "Stackoverflow").
+The key thing: `const` value is evaluated at compile time whereas `static readonly` value is evaluated at runtime.

+This question is asked @[stackoverflow](http://stackoverflow.com/questions/755685/c-static-readonly-vs-const/756010#756010 "Stackoverflow"), and [asked again](http://stackoverflow.com/questions/9109567/static-readonly-vs-const-at-different-assemblies).

-Michael Stum wrote [an useful article](http://www.stum.de/2009/01/14/const-strings-a-very-convenient-way-to-shoot-yourself-in-the-foot/) about the main difference, and my code is to confirm it !
-As of 2014, it's still happening in .NET 4.5.
+Michael Stum wrote [an useful article](http://www.stum.de/2009/01/14/const-strings-a-very-convenient-way-to-shoot-yourself-in-the-foot/) about the main difference, and my code is to demo it.

 ##How to verify